alislaboratory/4BitCPU/README.txt

 	SUB 0010 (ALU)(ACT) - subtraction operation.
 Results will be A-B . (done)
 	SHR 0011 (ALU)(ACT) - shift A right by 1.
 (TBI)
+	SHL 0100 (ALU)(ACT) - shift A left by B. Will take B clock cycles for result (TBD) UDEF 0101
+	UDEF 0110
+	UDEF 0111

-	SHL 0100 (ALU)(ACT) - shift A left by B. Will take B clock cycles for result (TBD) MOV 0101 - move contents of A in memory to B in memory.
-(TBD) LDA 0110 - Load contents of B in memory to register A. (TBD) LDB 0111 - Load contents of A in memory to register B.
+	MOV 1000 - move contents of A in memory to B in memory.
+(TBD) LDA 1001- Load contents of B in memory to register A. (TBD) LDB 1010- Load contents of A in memory to register B.
-	WRX 1000 - Write the contents of result register X to memory at address in input register A.
+	WRX 1011- Write the contents of result register X to memory at address in input register A.
-	JMP0 1001 - Jump to instruction at memory address A if data at memory address B is 0000.
+	JMP0 1100- Jump to instruction at memory address A if data at memory address B is 0000.
-	JMPC 1001 - Jump to instruction at memory address A if ALU in most recent active operation resulted in addition overflow (carry).
+	JMPC 1101- Jump to instruction at memory address A if ALU in most recent active operation resulted in addition overflow (carry).
-	JMPB 1010 - Jump to instruction at memory address A if ALU in most recent active operation resulted in subtraction overflow (borrowing).
+	JMPB 1110- Jump to instruction at memory address A if ALU in most recent active operation resulted in subtraction overflow (borrowing).

-	UDEF 1011
-	UDEF 1100
-	UDEF 1101
-	UDEF 1110
 	UDEF 1111